datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 RIA stores can be created or extended with a single command inside of any dataset.
 DataLad datasets can subsequently be published into the datastore as a means of backing up a dataset or creating a dataset sibling to collaborate on with others.
-Alternatively, datasets can be cloned from a RIA store just as from any other dataset location.
+Alternatively, datasets can be cloned and updated from a RIA store just as from any other dataset location.
+The subsection :ref:`riaworkflows` a few paragraphs down will demonstrate RIA-store related functionality.
 But prior to introducing the user-facing commands, this section starts by explaining the layout and general concept of a RIA store.

 Layout
 """"""